There are good vaccines. Vaccine research should continue.

 However, most of the commercial vaccines which our children – and soon all of us – will be forced to be jabbed with are not safe and not effective.
 They contain dangerous adjuvants.
 Protection fades and boosters are required, with each booster shot boosting less.
 Many have been harmed; the Vaccine Court has paid out over $3 billion dollars.
 Vaccine manufacturers are completely exempt from any and all liability, and they have become reckless.
 The result is an industrialization of vaccination.
 Commercial vaccine technology is in a very primitive stage.

 The herd theory is used to justify compulsory vaccination.
 The theory goes like this: Some 95% must be vaccinated to protect the 5% who cannot be vaccinated because of immune and other disorders.
 However, those immunized are themselves contagious and therefore more likely than the unvaccinated to spread disease.
+Moreover, outbreaks occur in populations which are mostly vaccinated.
+The 95% level cannot be achieved because both the vaccinated and the un-vaccinated can be infected.
 So the herd immunity theory turns logic on its head.
 The only thing true about the herd immunity theory is that suckers are herded in.

 For more detail read my attorney analysis of vaccines, where I discuss the safe and effective vaccines and the not safe and not effective vaccines.

 What part does Governor Jay Inslee play in this?
 Jay is a public advocate for forcing virtually all children to be vaccinated with every dose of every vaccine on the CDC approved vaccine list.